EighteenZi/rocksdb_wiki/MemTable.md

 ### Concurrent Insert

 Without support of concurrent insert to memtables, concurrent writes to RocksDB from multiple threads will apply to memtable sequentially.
-Concurrent memtable insert is defaults to on and can be turn off via `allow_concurrent_memtable_write` option, although only skiplist-based memtable supports the feature.
+Concurrent memtable insert is enabled by default and can be turn off via `allow_concurrent_memtable_write` option, although only skiplist-based memtable supports the feature.

 ### Insert with Hint